-Anyway, now that you’re caught up, she’s back in the news.
-This time she was temporarily banned from Facebook for hate content.
+Now that you’re caught up, she’s back in the news, this time she was temporarily banned from Facebook for hate content.

 “While I think it’s important to love and accept your body, I was a little peeved because I think that we’re normalizing obesity in our society,” Kang said.

 You are an insensitive cold-hearted bitch.
 I’m shocked that you have the audacity to make such a profoundly negative statement.
 It leads me to believe that you are in fact so narrow minded that you actually BELIEVE women choose to be obese, because they’re simply too lazy to exercise and eat right.

 Do you seriously think that?

 Perhaps your tunnel vision goes no further than the small demographic of healthy fit women you interact with at the gym.

 Since I’ve been an RN for over 20 years, let me enlighten YOU as to what I’ve seen in this vast world of ours that’s a bazillion shades of grey.

 Some women happen to have perfectly good EXCUSES, which by the way is a bullshit term, as it implies laziness and blame.
 I prefer the word circumstances.

 You obviously chose the word EXCUSES for it’s shock effect.

 The thing is- you perfectly proportioned exercise Barbie doll that happened to win the genetic lottery, the world isn’t perfect.
 People aren’t perfect.
 There are a lot of VARIABLES in other women’s lives preventing them from looking like you and that’s OKAY.